LaurentVeyssier/Topic-Modeling-and-Document-Categorization-using-Latent-Dirichlet-Allocation/README.md

 # LDA

+Latent means hidden, Dirichlet is a type of probability distribution.
+Latent Dirichlet Allocation means that we are trying to find all the probability distributions and they are hidden.

 Topic modeling and document categorization can be summarized in two steps:
 - identify the distribution of to-be-determined topics in the documents analyzed
 - identify the distribution of words or cluster of words in these topics

 ![](asset/image3.png)                ![](asset/image1.png)

+In other simple words, we want LDA to learn the topic mix in each document and the word mix in each topic.
+- Choose the number of topics we think there are in the entire data set (example: num_topics = 2).
+- Randomly assign each word in each document to one of two topics (example: the word “football” is randomly assigned to Topic B which is politics-like topic)
+- Go through every word and its topic assignment in each document.
+Look at 1) how often the topic occurs in the doc and 2) how often the word occurs in the topic overall.
+Based on this information, assign the word a new topic (example: it looks like “football” does not occur often in Topic B, so the word “football” probably should be assigned to Topic A).
+- Go through multiple iteration of this.
+Eventually the topics will start making sense in a way that we could interpret them and give them themes.

 Latent Dirichlet Allocation is fundamentally factorizing the Bag of Words matrix [documents x vocabulary (all the unique words) with aij being the occurence] into two smaller matrices.
 One representing the documents x the topics and one representing the topics x the vocabulary of words.
 This matrix factorization is illustrated below.
 Those matrices are associated with two Dirichlet distributions.
 - Distribution alpha will tell us what documents are associated with the topics (topic per document model).